offbynull/coroutines/README.md

 ### Setup

 The Coroutines project relies on bytecode instrumentation to make your coroutines work.
 Maven, Ant, and Gradle instructions to instrument your code are provided below.
-Although your code can target any version of Java from Java 1.4 to Java 8, the instrumentation being done by Maven/Ant/Gradle require Java 8 to run.
+Although your code can target any version of Java from Java 1.4 to Java 8, the bytecode instrumentation being done by Maven/Ant/Gradle require Java 8 to run.

 **Maven Instructions**